OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document) Definitive.md

 Check for Equip: Is the source an ITEM, the target a UNIT, and are both located on the Battle Board (i.e., their data exists in lineup_data, bench_data, or item_data)?
 Yes: Intent is Equip.
 All other cases: Intent is Swap. (e.g., Unit-Unit with no recipe, Item-Item with no recipe, Unit-Item, Item-Unit in Run Inventory, Item-Unit where one or both are not on the Battle Board).
-Merge Destination Logic
+### Merge Destination Logic

-In Run Inventory: The parent instances are removed.
-The new merged instance is placed in the first available null slot of its corresponding tier grid in RunState.run_inventory.
+The placement of a merged gachaball is context-dependent, designed to be intuitive based on where the action occurs.
+The logic is split between actions taken on the main battle board versus those within an inventory screen.

+*   **In-Inventory Merges (Run Inventory or Battle Inventory Modal):**
-In Battle (via Inventory Modal): The parent instances are removed from the _battle_inventory master list.
-The new merged instance is placed in the first available null slot of its corresponding tier grid in BattleManager._battle_inventory.
-It does not go directly to the bench or lineup.
+    *   When a merge is performed within any inventory grid (either the main Run Inventory screen or the pop-up Battle Inventory modal), the resulting new instance is **always** placed into the first available `null` slot of the corresponding inventory grid for its tier (`RunState.run_inventory` or `BattleManager._battle_inventory`).
+This ensures a consistent and predictable flow for inventory management.

+*   **On-Board Merges (Battle Only):**
+    *   When a merge is performed directly on the battle board (i.e., by dragging one gachaball onto another in the lineup or bench), the resulting new instance **immediately replaces the target gachaball** in its slot on the board.
+This provides direct, immediate feedback and makes modifying the lineup feel fluid and responsive.

+This two-pronged approach maintains a clear separation of concerns: inventory management is a deliberate, grid-based activity, while board management is a direct, tactical action.
 Compatibility Rules Table (in InventoryManager.gd) These are additional hard-fail checks applied during action handling.
 | Action | Context | Source/Target Location | Compatibility Check | Result |